doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/light_panel.md

 The **Agency Light Panel** is commonly looked at during investigations to see if a new light has been triggered which would reveal steps needed to activate that light.

 It's located inside the Agency Bunker.
+[See the map here](/map/poi/agency-bunker).

 Here is an image of the panel with no lights activated.